 The foremost thing that sets Datomic apart is that it accumulates immutable facts over time.
-Most databases assign values into named locations (a field in a particular row, a node in a particular document), and as those values change, the new values overwrite the older ones.
-Datomic tracks the entire history of a fact and allows you to access its previous states quickly and easily.
+Most databases assign values into named locations such as a field in a particular row, a node in a particular document.
+In those systems, as those values change, the new values overwrite the older ones.
+Datomic tracks the entire history of a facts and allows you to access its previous states quickly and easily.

-Secondly, Datomic is really a decomposed database: instead of a single monolith handling reading, writing and storing your data, those functions have been parceled out to multiple, interdependent components, each of which runs in a separate process.
+Datomic is a decomposed database.
+Datomic separates reading, writing, and storing your data into multiple interdependent components, each of which runs in a separate process.
 The components of a running Datomic installation will be some combination of:

-Third, Datomic leverages existing storage systems.
-This means that your data can be safely persisted in a known, trusted storage service, and you can migrate to alternative services in the future as your needs change.
+Datomic leverages existing storage systems.
+This means that your data can be safely persisted in a known and trusted storage service, and you can migrate to alternative services in the future as your needs change.

 So how does it work?

-There are two main models of developing with Datomic, which you can choose between (or integrate together).
-These two models are knows as the Peer model and the Client model.
-In both cases, you must run a Transactor, which is the central hub for inbound writes, and which is configured to know about your storage service, which is where indexes and values are persisted.
+Both the Peer and Client model require that you run a Transactor, which is the central hub for inbound writes.
+The transactor is configured to know about your storage service, which is where indexes and values are persisted.

 When you embed the Peer library in your application code, you are essentially adding your application code as part of the database system.
-When you issue transactions, they are sent to the Transactor, and thence to storage.
-Your Peer application node (and all other Peer nodes) are then notified of and sent the changes to the database.
-When you query the data or access the raw indexes, these operations happen locally in-memory, dramatically reducing latency of reads.
+Transactions are sent to the Transactor, and then to storage.
+All other Peer nodes are then notified of and sent the changes to the database.
+Queries or raw index access happen locally in-memory, dramatically reducing latency of reads.

 Try it out